-In 2014 the new Copyright Act came into effect.
-It transposes two new copyright directives of the European Union into Czech law: Directive 2011/77/EU, which amends Directive 2006/116/ES on the term of protection of copyright and related rights; and Directive 2012/28/EU on certain uses of orphan works.
+In 2014 an amendment to the Copyright Act, No. 50/2019 Coll., came into effect that transposed two new copyright directives of the European Union into national law: namely, Directive No. 2011/77/EU, which amends Directive No. 2006/116/ES on the duration of copyright and related rights, and Directive No. 2012/28/EU on some permitted uses of orphan works.

-In 2014 work began on preparing another copyright act that will transpose the latest EU directive into Czech law: Directive 2014/26/EU on collective management of copyright and related rights and multi-territorial licensing of rights in musical works for online use in the internal market.
+In 2017 an extensive amendment, No. 102/2017 Coll., was adopted and came into effect on 20 April 2017.
+It relates primarily to the legal regulation of the collective management of rights.
+This amendment transposed the European Parliament and Council Directive No. 2014/26/EU on the collective management of copyright and related rights and multi-territorial licensing of rights in musical works for online use in the internal market.

 In 2019 an amendment to the Copyright Act, No. 50/2019 Coll. was adopted that came into effect on 15 February 2019, which implemented the directives and orders of the EU on the performance of the international ‘Marrakesh Treaty’ of the World Intellectual Property Organisation on enabling easier access to published works for people who are blind, visually impaired, or otherwise print disabled.
 The Marrakesh Treaty was negotiated in 2013 and in the CR and the EU it became binding on 1 January 2019.

 In 2019 the preparations were initiated for implementing (EU) Directive No. 2019/790 on copyright in a single digital market and (EU) Directive No. 2019/789, laying down rules on the exercise of copyright and related rights applicable to certain online transmissions of broadcasting organisations and retransmissions of television and radio programmes, and amending Council Directive No. 93/83/EHS.
 The deadline for the directive’s implementation into national law is 7 June 2021.